singularity-code/scim-endpoint/README.md

 * ldap storage implementation (experimental) : tested with ForgeRock Directory Server 6.5, consider it as a easy **scim to ldap**.
 * postgres implementation : stable, creates table and indexes based on mapping
 * mysql implementation : stable, creates table and indexes based on mapping
-* OrientDB implementation : in development
+* OrientDB implementation : just developed, in testing
+* CouchBase : just developed, in testing

 For using a OAUTH bearer token on [forgerock openidm](https://bitbucket.org/wouter29/personify-scim-server/wiki/Forgerock%20SCIM%20connector) and other products, just point the endpoint to http://localhost:{8090}/scim/v2/token and use the credentials from the application.properties.